camunda/camunda-docs-static/get-started/content/bpmn20/forms.md

 It is best practice to perform a `clean install` build to make sure all resources are replaced with their newest version.
 {{< /note >}}

-Now you can open the Tasklist and start a new process instance for the loan approval process.
+Now you can open Tasklist and start a new process instance for the loan approval process.
 You will notice that the custom form is displayed.

 {{< img src="../img/start-form-embedded.png" >}}